LondheShubham153/tws-e-commerce-app/sonarqubesetup.md

+# SONARQUBE & POSTGRESQL SETUP FOR INCLUSING SONAR SCANNING IN YOUR JENKINS PIPELINE

-# PostgreSQL Setup for SonarQube on your Jenkins Server.
+## PostgreSQL Setup for SonarQube on your Jenkins Server.
 You need to install sonar scanner plugin and configure it Jenkins UI.
 The following steps to be performed on the server.

 Follow the steps below to set up a PostgreSQL database for SonarQube.